package os

 RemoveAll removes path and any children it contains.
 It removes everything it can but returns the first error it encounters.
 If the path does not exist, RemoveAll returns nil (no error).
 If there is an error, it will be of type [*PathError].

 Rename renames (moves) oldpath to newpath.
 If newpath already exists and is not a directory, Rename replaces it.
+If newpath already exists and is a directory, Rename returns an error.
 OS-specific restrictions may apply when oldpath and newpath are in different directories.
 Even within the same directory, on non-Unix platforms Rename is not an atomic operation.
 If there is an error, it will be of type *LinkError.

 SameFile reports whether fi1 and fi2 describe the same file.
 For example, on Unix this means that the device and inode fields of the two underlying structures are identical; on other systems the decision may be based on the path names.
 SameFile only applies to results returned by this package's [Stat].
 It returns false in other cases.